JDDoesDev/presentations/osmi.md

 ## What's the recurring theme here?

-# we're afraid to talk about it
+# We're afraid to talk about it
 <!-- .element: class="fragment" -->

 <!--s-->